leftyloosey/bertrand_russel_oliphaunt-6/README.md

 city will re-display an updated screen.
 On mobile devices the display changes from a dashboard layout to a long scrolling column.

 Weather information supplied by the fine people at the openweather API.
-Other than that it is a darling tiny feat of javascript and crude DOM querying and CSS and Fetch API.
+It is a darling tiny feat of simple javascript and DOM querying and
+CSS and Fetch API.

 [try it out!](https://leftyloosey.github.io/bertrand_russel_oliphaunt-6/)